indico/governance/governance_policy.md

     -   Appointed by the Consultative Board upon recommendation by any of the members (2-year term);

-    -   Responsible for the community-based aspects of Indico, including the organisation of the Indico workshops, management of community-oriented tools and identification of synergies across sites.
+    -   Responsible for the community-based aspects of Indico, in particular interfacing with developers, instance administrators and other decision makers, and including the organisation of the Indico workshops, management of community-oriented tools and identification of synergies across sites.

 -   **Product Manager**